Chores without a chore Chart

 - I know that our kids need chores that are really their ‘daily responsibilities’.

-- I know that they need to do things without being asked (like take their dishes to the dishwasher and put away their clothes).
+- I know that they need to do things without being asked (like take their dishes to the dishwasher and putting away their clothes).

-- I also knew that I wanted to have a few “extra” chores, like gathering the trash, sweeping the hallway and brushing the leaves off of the front porch.
+- I also knew that I wanted to have a few “extra” chores, like gathering the trash, sweeping the hallway, cleaning the car, cleaning mirrors and windowns, brushing the leaves off of the front porch, etc…

 Onto the reason for this post…